150,000 people march for LGBTQ rights in Berlin - NewsBreak

 150,000 people march for LGBTQ rights in Berlin

-BERLIN — (AP) — Draped in rainbow flags and touting signs, around 150,000 people marched for LGBTQ rights Saturday at Berlin’s annual Christopher Street Day celebration, celebrating this year's parade theme “United in Love.”
+BERLIN — Draped in rainbow flags and touting signs, around 150,000 people marched for LGBTQ rights Saturday at Berlin’s annual Christopher Street Day celebration, celebrating this year’s parade theme “United in Love.”

 Berlin police gave the crowd estimate Saturday afternoon but said the number may still grow into the evening.